 Hindsight is a wonderful thing, and if I had known in 1999 what I know now about all the opportunities for re-training in Cambridge that AWiSE has encouraged and championed …well, I might not have applied to the Sanger, and I do love my job and the campus is a great place to work.

-Cambridge AWiSE co-Chair - DR TENNIE VIDELER
+Cambridge AWiSE Steering Group Member – DR TENNIE VIDELER

 I did an undergraduate degree in Chemistry in the Netherlands.
 I got the opportunity to spend nine months in the UK as an exchange student, which resulted in starting a PhD research project on the interface between chemistry and biology.
 I spent 16 years doing research on structural biology, using different techniques on different systems.
 I have always enjoyed public engagement, communicating science (not necessarily mine) to both children and adults.
 I was the science school governor for a primary school for six years, a role I would encourage others to take on!